qth/jutil/README.md

    * Tested on RHEL 7

 3. dnscheck
-   * This is a simple utility designed to check DNS server health over time
+   * This is a dumb (unintelligent) utility designed to check DNS server health over time
    * Output can be graphed with gnuplot
    * Designed to be run from cron and STDOUT redirected to a file: